Top 10 Best Damage Restoration Companies in Las Vegas

 I called every company in this directory at least twice.
 Once during business hours, once after 6 PM.
 The difference in how companies handle after-hours calls was stark.
 About a third of the companies that advertise "24/7 emergency service" routed me to an answering service that couldn't dispatch a technician.
 They took my name and said someone would call back "within the hour."
 That's not emergency response.
 That's a callback list.

 I also discovered that most Las Vegas restoration companies fall into two categories.
-The first type focuses on mitigation only: they dry, clean, and dehumidify.
+The first type handles mitigation only: water extraction, dehumidification, and structural drying.
 When it's time to rebuild the drywall, replace the flooring, or repaint, they hand you off to a general contractor you've never met.
-The second type holds a Class B license and handles the entire job from extraction through final walkthrough.
+The second type holds a Class B license and manages the entire job from initial mitigation through mold remediation through final reconstruction.
 Category two charges 10-15% more upfront, but in my experience (and in every case study I've reviewed for this directory), the total cost ends up lower because there's no coordination gap between mitigation and reconstruction.

 One thing surprised me more than anything else.
 When I asked companies about their IICRC certification, four of the twenty couldn't give me a cert number on the spot.
 Two said they'd "email it later."
 One said their certification was "in process."
 In process is not certified.
 If a company can't produce their IICRC certification number during a phone call, that tells you something about how they run their operation.